ludwig-ai/ludwig-docs/src/docs/api/visualization.md

 ```

-Show models comparision of confidence treshold data vs accuracy on a
+Show models comparison of confidence threshold data vs accuracy on a
 subset of data.

 For each model it produces a line indicating the accuracy of the model
 and the data coverage while increasing a threshold on the probabilities
 of predictions for the specified output_feature_name, considering only a subset of the
 full training set.
-The way the subset is obtained is using the top_n_classes
+The way the subset is obtained is using the `top_n_classes`
 and subset parameters.
 The difference with confidence_thresholding is that it uses two axes
 instead of three, not visualizing the threshold and having coverage as
 x axis instead of the threshold.

-If the values of subset is ground_truth, then only datapoints where the
+If the values of subset is `ground_truth`, then only datapoints where the
 ground truth class is within the top n most frequent ones will be
 considered  as test set, and the percentage of datapoints that have been
 kept  from the original set will be displayed.
 If the values of subset is
-predictions, then only datapoints where the the model predicts a class
+`predictions`, then only datapoints where the the model predicts a class
 that is within the top n most frequent ones will be considered as test set,
 and the percentage of datapoints that have been kept from the original set
 will be displayed for each model.